 If I had to pick my favorite spot on the 70 miles of San Diego coast, the beaches of Encinitas would win hands down.
 I can not tell you how many times in the last 30 years I have walked this stretch of Beach.
 There is something to be said about uncrowded beaches with towering sandstone cliffs that make you feel small.
 Click on the link above for more information!

 Moonlight State Beach

 Moonlight State Beach has always been a family favorite.
-The cove-like setting and soft sandy beach provide hours and hours of summer fun.
-What I enjoy the most about this beach is that you are right in the middle of Encinitas.
-Walking north, I went to check out the Stonesteps Beach staircase and headed a bit south to climb the D Street Beach staircase as well.
+The cove-like setting and soft sandy Beach provide summer fun hours.
+What I enjoy the most about this Beach is that you are right in the middle of Encinitas.
+Walking north, I checked out the Stonesteps Beach staircase and headed a bit south to climb the D Street Beach staircase.
 Both provide excellent photo opportunities!
 Let’s have a look!

 Self Realization Fellowship Hermitage and Meditation Gardens

 Located right above Swami’s State Beach, this beautiful garden is open to the public, and I highly recommend visiting.
 Most of the park was planned and planted by Swami Paramahansa Yogananda in the early 1920s.

 Here is another of my favorite spots in San Diego.
 The way that the Beach is set up looks somewhat like a cove and provides superb acoustics!
 The sandstone bluffs are covered in vegetation which is excellent habitat for birds.
 So even though the street is up above, all you can hear is the sound of crashing waves and the sweet sound of birds!
 It is a hidden paradise here!
 For more information, click on the link above!